chilpol/517proj/milestone2_writeup.md

 ## How I used Gaussian Process Regression for Classification

-Since GPR is mainly used for regression, my loss calculation translate the predictions into binary classification and calculate the error from there.
+Since GPR is used for regression tasks, my loss calculation translate the predictions into binary classification and calculate the error from there.
+Since the labels are +1 and -1, the result

 ## Raw data